grafana/alloy/docs/sources/reference/http/_index.md

 ```

 {{< admonition type="note" >}}
-The `/-/healthy` endpoint is not suitable for a [Kubernetes liveness probe][k8s-liveness].
+The `/-/healthy` endpoint isn't suitable for a [Kubernetes liveness probe][k8s-liveness].

-An Alloy instance which reports as unhealthy should not necessarily be restarted.
+An {{< param "PRODUCT_NAME" >}} instance that reports as unhealthy should not necessarily be restarted.
-For example, a component may be unhealthy due to invalid configuration or due to an unavailable external resource.
+For example, a component may be unhealthy due to an invalid configuration or an unavailable external resource.
 In this case, restarting {{< param "PRODUCT_NAME" >}} would not fix the problem.
-A restart may even make it worse, because it would could stop the flow of telemetry in healthy pipelines.
+A restart may make it worse, because it would could stop the flow of telemetry in healthy pipelines.

 [k8s-liveness]: https://kubernetes.io/docs/concepts/configuration/liveness-readiness-startup-probes/
 {{< /admonition >}}